“ "The books that help you the most are the ones that make you think the most.”

 RATIONALE: J.D.
 Salinger’s novel is a classic character study; unique in its portrayal of a young person who is both protagonist and antagonist.
 The characters with whom we see Holden interact are each significant in the reader’s recognition of our protagonist/antagonist.
 Most characters are dimensional, even if only slightly.
 This unit assignment will help you dissect not only the characters of this novel, but it will also help you go beyond the surface of the film characters and actors with whom you are already familiar; to help you think more critically about films and the people who make them come to life.
 (An added bonus is that you’ll get to watch lots of movies during the holiday break!)
 This may well be one of the most enjoyable assignments you’ll ever complete - And I’m not just saying that.

-the BIG ideas (class notes)
+NOTES - the BIG ideas (class notes)

 RATIONALE: Whether it be in television and Internet content, or radio broadcasts and newspaper articles, media surrounds and permeates our lives.
 The central question of our focus during our study in this unit is: